 - 137 Telecommunication development conferences shall be a forum for the discussion and consideration of topics, projects and programmes relevant to telecommunication development and for the provision of direction and guidance to the Telecommunication Development Bureau.
-138 2 Telecommunication development conferences comprise: 139 a) world telecommunication development conferences; 140 b) regional telecommunication development conferences.
-141 3 There shall Plenipotentiary be. between two Conferences, one world telecommunication development conference and, subject to resources and priorities, regional telecommunication development conferences.
-142 Telecommunication development conferences shall not PP-98 produce Final Acts.
+138 2 Telecommunication development conferences shall comprise: 139 world telecommunication development conferences; a) 140 b) regional telecommunication development conferences.
+141 3 There shall be, between two Plenipotentiary Conferences, one world telecommunication development conference and, subject to resources and priorities, regional telecommunication development conferences.
+Telecommunication development conferences shall not 142 PP-98 produce Final Acts.
 Their conclusions shall take the form of resolutions, decisions, recommendations or reports.
 These conclusions must in all circumstances be in conformity with this Constitution, the Convention and the Administrative Regulations.
 When adopting resolutions and decisions, the conferences shall take into account the foreseeable financial implications and should avoid adopting resolutions and decisions which might give rise to expenditure in excess of - 5 The duties of telecommunication development conferences are specified in the Convention.